EUDR Compliance: Ensuring Your Products Are Deforestation-Free

 Any tips for leveraging technology to meet compliance needs?

-Utilise remote sensing technologies like satellite and drone imagery to monitor production areas.
-Implement GIS for managing geolocation data and AI for analysing patterns of deforestation.
-Partnering with experienced organisations can streamline the compliance process.
+Utilize remote sensing technologies like satellite and drone imagery to monitor production areas.
+Implement GIS for managing geolocation data and AI for analyzing patterns of deforestation.
+Partnering with experienced organizations can streamline the compliance process.

 Conclusion